deckardai/deckard-walkthrough/README.md

 Simple!
 Two steps only :-)

 STEP 1: You add a **deckardwalk** file to your repository.
-It basically contains paths and their descriptions.
+It basically contains paths and their descriptions (both files and directories can be documented).
 The file (**deckardwalk** should be in the main directory of the repository) should look like this:

 ```
 somedir1/in/repo Some description